Blue baby syndrome: Cyanotic heart disease

-Specific types of congenital heart defects that cause blood to pass directly from the right side of the heart to the left side result in cyanosis.
-In these defects, some of the blood that is pumped to the body has not been oxygenated by the lungs and therefore will appear more blue.
-Infants with these types of heart defects may have a constant bluish tint to their skin, or they may have temporary episodes of cyanosis.
-The degree of cyanosis is dependent on how much deoxygenated blood is mixed with oxygenated blood before being pumped to the body.
+Specific types of congenital heart defects cause blood to bypass the lungs by shunting directly from the right side of the heart to the left side, leading to cyanosis.
+In these defects, deoxygenated blood enters the systemic circulation, giving the skin a bluish color and causing the baby to appear cyanotic.
+Infants with these types of heart defects may have a persistent bluish tint to their skin, or they may have intermittent episodes of cyanosis.
+The degree of cyanosis is dependent on the extent of deoxygenated blood mixing with oxygenated blood before being pumped into the systemic circulation.

 Cardiac conditions in which there is decreased blood flow to the lungs such as, tetralogy of Fallot or pulmonary valve atresia, result in less blood becoming oxygenated.
 There are also cardiac conditions such as transposition of the great arteries or truncus arteriosus, that results in an overall increase in blood flow to the lungs but with limited flow of the oxygenated blood to the rest of the body.
 Conditions in which there is poor blood flow to the systemic circulation, such as coarctation of the aorta suggests that the body does not receive the oxygenated blood it requires with resultant cyanosis.

 The five most common cyanotic heart defects that may result in Blue Baby Syndrome include the following:

 Methemoglobinemia

 Methemoglobinemia can be acquired or congenital.
 It occurs when the iron in hemoglobin is oxidized from Fe2+ to Fe3+, leading to poor binding of oxygen.
 Additionally, the oxygen that is already bound is held more tightly to the hemoglobin due to a higher affinity, resulting in less oxygen delivery.
-A methemoglobin level >1.5g/dL causes cyanosis.
+A methemoglobin level > 1.5 g/dL causes cyanosis.
 The most common congenital cause is a deficiency in the enzyme cytochrome b5 reductase which reduces methemoglobin in the blood.